Balancingrock/SwifterLog/README.md

 No new features planned.
 Updates are made on an ad-hoc basis as needed to support Swiftfire development.

+#### 2.1.0

+- Updated for changes in SwifterSockets: using Swift.Result instead of BRUtils.Result.

 #### 2.0.1

 - Documentation updates